 Just because in some variations a certain melody or lyrics were used by minstrels doesn’t make something a minstrel song.
 Most of the material at minstrel shows was actually published for the general market not specifically for the stage.
 Alongside racist material at a minstrel show you would hear innocuous popular parlor songs like “Grandfather’s Clock.”

 The minstrels who specialized in imitating African Americans were initially referred to as “Negro delineators.”
 Many of them, however crudely, made honest attempts to mimic the music of African Americans on plantations in the south.
 Some studied or learned from Black musicians within their integrated minstrel troupes, or from their competitors in African American blackface troupes.
 This was the start of the banjo’s slow shift from being associated with African Americans in the 19th century to being associated with rural whites in the 20th.
+The rural whites were primarily exposed to the banjo through traveling minstrel performances.

 In the first decades of minstrelsy (1840-1890), during which the precursors to “I’ve Been Working on the Railroad” emerged, the comedic aspect of racial imitation was secondary to the myth of accurate portrayal of plantation life and especially Black music.
 Northern audiences were curious about the culture of Southern Blacks and took the portrayals on stage seriously.